weberdak/hybrid-method/README.md

 	mv *.sa* output_files/
 	mv logfile* output_files/

-which is run from a BASH terminal by:
+which is run from a Bash terminal by:

 	bash hybrid-method_local.sh